Keizaal/Keizaal/INSTALLATIONGUIDE.md

 Run the Skyrim: Special Edition launcher through Steam and let it detect your settings, then close the launcher. **This is only necessary once**.

+If you are on the Anniversary Edition update of Skyrim you will also need to download and run the [Unofficial Skyrim Special Edition Downgrade Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/57618){:target="_blank" rel="noopener"}.

 # Keizaal Installation

 Create a new folder called “Keizaal” in a location **outside of the Program Files**.